leon38/php-exercise/README.md

 The **parent** tag is optional.
 If present it *must* contain the **class** tag with the attribute **id** defining the name of the parent class.

 ## Exercise 1
-Create PHP program (to be launched from the command line) which takes as input the name of a XML file, reads the specified file and outputs the number of classes defined in the XML file.
+Create a PHP program (to be launched from the command line) which takes as input the name of a XML file, reads the specified file and outputs the number of classes defined in the XML file.

 When running your program against the provided **sample1.xml** file, the expected result is: 4.

 ##  Exercise 2
-Create PHP program (to be launched from the command line) which takes as input a XML file, reads the specified file and outputs a PHP file containing a valid PHP declaration of all the classes defined in the given XML file.
+Create a PHP program (to be launched from the command line) which takes as input a XML file, reads the specified file and outputs a PHP file containing a valid PHP declaration of all the classes defined in the given XML file.

 Run your program against the provided **sample1.xml** and check that the result is a valid PHP file.